 1. Fiscal risk identification: the "tax on velocity" model

 The 20/7 economic pivot represents a systemic transition from a "Productivity Brake" (Income and Corporate Tax) to a "Velocity Engine" (Consumption and Operational Tax).
 By eliminating the penalties on wealth creation, the state secures revenue via the flow of the economy, targeting a sustainable $3.1 billion annual surplus.
 However, this framework must manage the risk of "excessive velocity."
-Because the 20/7 model is virtually impossible to evade, the primary fiscal threat shifts from revenue leakage to inflationary overheating, which could destabilize the projected surplus if not strictly monitored through transactional oversight.
+While the model narrows classic income-tax sheltering, it does not pretend away cash-led consumption leakage or refund-driven GST failure modes—those are treated in the skeptic stress-tests below.
+Even with strong compliance design, a headline fiscal threat remains inflationary overheating, which could destabilize the projected surplus if not strictly monitored through transactional oversight.

 Analysis of price cascading and "grey risk"

 The "Tax on Tax" effect, or price cascading, is the primary friction point within this model.
-Under the 65% recovery rule, businesses pay a universal 20% GST on all invoices but are restricted to a 65% recovery ($13 of every $20 paid).
+Under the tiered recovery framework, businesses pay a universal 20% GST on all invoices, with 65% recovery as the default path ($13 of every $20 paid).
 This creates a non-refundable 7% operational surcharge that compounds at every stage of production.
 For instance, a complex product with 10 production stages may face an effective tax burden of 35% by the time it reaches the retail shelf.
 This compounding risk threatens the price competitiveness of NZ-made goods against direct imports.
-Furthermore, the removal of distinctions between materials and services eliminates "Grey Risk"—the administrative burden of litigating tax categories—but necessitates a robust audit framework to prevent retail sales (20%) from being misclassified as B2B transactions (7%).
+Furthermore, the removal of distinctions between materials and services eliminates "Grey Risk"—the administrative burden of litigating tax categories—but necessitates a robust audit framework to prevent retail sales (20%) from being misclassified as B2B transactions (7%), and to ensure any enhanced claims (100% or 85%) remain tightly evidence bounded.

 Inflationary shock assessment

-The framework must account for a projected 12–14% cost-of-living jump as the 20% GST and cascaded costs filter through the economy.
+The framework must account for a projected 12–14% cost-of-living jump as the 20% GST and cascaded costs filter through the economy, with 14% used as the central planning case in household illustrations.
 To maintain economic stability, this must be balanced against the 28% increase in gross take-home pay for the average workforce.
 For a standard Kiwi family earning $140,000, discretionary annual savings are projected to rise from $24,000 to $43,100.
 The systemic risk lies in "Price Creep" exceeding these gains; if secondary inflationary expectations outpace the 28% income boost, consumer spending power will contract, threatening the velocity upon which the $3.1 billion surplus depends.
+For contrast, a full-time minimum wage worker (~$24.50/hour, ~$980/week gross) gains roughly $145/week from removing PAYE; if their entire prior take-home were spent on essentials, a +14% lift on that spend still leaves only modest weekly headroom (~$28 in the illustrative model), which is why the 15% transfer gross-up is treated as co-equal with the headline PAYE win for social licence.

 While these macro-fiscal pressures define the new tax environment, the framework must now address the specific structural risks facing the domestic business ecosystem.